corda/corda/docs/source/protocol-state-machines.rst

               }
           }

-          // This object is serialised to the network and is the first protocol message the seller sends to the buyer. private class SellerTradeInfo(
-                  val assetForSale: StateAndRef<OwnableState>,
-                  val price: Amount,
-                  val sellerOwnerKey: PublicKey,
-                  val sessionID: Long
-          )

           class UnacceptablePriceException(val givenPrice: Amount) : Exception()
           class AssetMismatchException(val expectedTypeName: String, val typeName: String) : Exception() {
               override fun toString() = "The submitted asset didn't match the expected type: $expectedTypeName vs $typeName" }

-          // The buyer's side of the protocol.
-See note above Seller to learn about the caveats here. class Buyer(val otherSide: SingleMessageRecipient,
+          class Buyer(val otherSide: SingleMessageRecipient,
                       val timestampingAuthority: Party,
                       val acceptablePrice: Amount,